 This is where collaboration between recruitment and compensation can play an interesting role.
 After all, recruiters have a deep understanding of jobs and are speaking with talent every day.

 Leveraging their knowledge, along with the market rate, can help companies design creative compensation solutions to get top talent.
 At the same time, companies have to maintain transparency by giving their employees a view of the decision-making process and also how they are being paid compared to competitors.

 What’s your take on compensation?
-Does your organization consider it strategically important to attract and retain talent or just something to tick off from a to-do list?
+Does your organization consider it strategically important to attract and retain talent, or is it just something to tick off a to-do list?